JC4DM4N/algotrading/README.md

-# algotrading
+# smartSS

-smart stocks & shares.
+smart Stocks & Shares.
 Gives a detailed and customisable breakdown of trading history and investment performance.

 Includes python module smartSS: